 In Gallup's spring survey of household inflation expectations, respondents were asked for the first time about their long-term inflation expectations.
 Their responses indicated that they expect inflation to average 3.5% over the next five years.
 Market agents' long-term inflation expectations appear broadly in line with the target, however.
 According to the Bank's May survey, market agents expect inflation to average 2.6% over the next five and ten years (Chart VI-11).
 Their long-term expectations have therefore changed very little in the past year, whereas the breakeven inflation rate in the bond market has risen somewhat over the same period.
 The ten-year breakeven rate has been 3.3% in Q2 to date, as opposed to an average of 3.2% in Q1/2018 and 2.3% in Q2/2017.
-Given that market agents' longterm inflation expectations have held broadly steady in the recent term, it is likely that part of the rise in the breakeven rate stems from an increase in the risk premium in the bond market.
+Given that market agents' long-term inflation expectations have held broadly steady in the recent term, it is likely that part of the rise in the bond market.